ioggstream/draft-polli-resource-digests-http/draft-polli-resource-digests-http.md

 Cryptographic algorithms are supposed to provide a proof of integrity usable eg. in signatures.

-To discourage mistakes, this spec explicits that broken-cryptographic algorithms like `MD5` and `SHA-1` are NOT RECOMMENDED.
+To discourage mistakes, broken-cryptographic algorithms like `MD5` and `SHA-1` are now NOT RECOMMENDED.

-Non cryptographic digest-algoritms (eg. `UNIXsum`) are retained for other use cases, like end-to-end integrity over multiple hops: while each hop is protected by TLS, the contents could get somehow malformed by buggy manipulation, buggy compressor, etc.
+## Digest for end-to-end integrity

+`Digest` alone does not provide end-to-end integrity of HTTP messages over multiple hops, as it just covers the representation-data and not the representation metadata.

+Besides, it allows to protect representation data from buggy manipulation, buggy compression, etc.

+Moreover identity digest algorithms (eg. ID-SHA-256 and ID-SHA-512) allow piecing together a resource from different sources (e.g. different servers that perhaps apply different content codings) enabling the user-agent to detect that the application-layer tasks completed properly, before handing off to say the HTML parser, video player etc.

 Even a simple mechanism for end-to-end validation is thus valuable.